-As of now, there are several types of psychotherapy that have proven effective in the treatment of social anxiety disorder.
+There are now several types of psychotherapy that have been shown to be effective in treating social anxiety disorder.
 One of these approaches is psychodynamic therapy.

 For the longest time, it was not included in the standard treatment recommendations for socially phobic individuals, as it was lacking sufficient evidence for its effectiveness.
 However, this has changed throughout the last decade.